graphql/graphql-spec/spec/Section 1 -- Overview.md

 ```

 GraphQL is not a programming language capable of arbitrary computation, but is
-instead a language used to query application servers that have
+instead a language used to query application services that have
 capabilities defined in this specification.
 GraphQL does not mandate a
-particular programming language or storage system for application servers that
+particular programming language or storage system for application services that
 implement it.
-Instead, application servers take their capabilities and map them
+Instead, application services take their capabilities and map them
 to a uniform language, type system, and philosophy that GraphQL encodes.
 This provides a unified interface friendly to product development and a powerful
 platform for tool-building.